The word ‘ichhā’ in Sanskrut means wish. Accordingly:

 With regular and increasing amounts of spiritual practice coupled with being in other’s wish mode, in time one dissolves enough of the identification one has with one’s own five senses, mind and intellect.
 At this stage a Guru in the manifest form comes into one’s life.
 A Guru has access to the Universal Mind and Intellect and acts as per God’s wish.
 By listening to Him and doing as per His instructions, one does as per God’s wish.
 When one’s ego has dissolved enough (i.e. at the level of a Saint) one is able to have direct access to the Universal Mind and Intellect and then directly able to do as per God’s wish.
 Behaving in accordance with God’s wish gives us the experience of God Himself.

 3. Some frequently asked questions about this concept

-1. To what extent should we follow another's wish?
-Suppose if somebody is asks us to do something that is incorrect should we still follow the other's wish or should we use our common sense and say no?
+1. To what extent should we follow another’s wish?
+Suppose somebody asks us to do something that is incorrect should we still follow the other’s wish or should we use our common sense and say no?